pwdo/FFC7-Main-Site/about/index.md

 Please allow for at least 24 hours processing time.

 ### Can I get a student discount?
-Student tickets are available at the following discounted rates from July to August through offline payment & our student partner, <a target="_blank" href="http://dlsu-lscs.org/">La Salle Computer Society</a>:
+Student tickets are available at the following discounted rates from July to August through [offline payment]((#can-i-pay-offline) & our student partner, <a target="_blank" href="http://dlsu-lscs.org/">La Salle Computer Society</a>:

-- FFC (Oct 22) - 2,000
+- Conference (Oct 22) - 2,000
 - Masterclass (Oct 23) - 3,000
-- FFC + Masterclass - 4,000
+- Conference + Masterclass - 4,000

 Please follow the offline payment instructions [above](#can-i-pay-offline), and include a copy of your valid student ID (enrolled in the current academic year) in your details.